-Despite its retrospective nature, this study lends support to the use of OVP in reducing the risk of recurrent CDI in patients who require SAT.
-It is unclear how long OVP should be continued after SAT, if at all, but common practice is 1-2 weeks.
-More studies are clearly needed.
+Despite their retrospective nature, these studies lend support to the use of OVP in reducing the risk of recurrent CDI in patients who require SAT.
+It is unclear how long OVP should be continued after SAT is completed, if at all, but common practice is 1-2 weeks.

 - Van Hise NW, Bryant AM, Hennessey EK, Crannage AJ, Khoury JA, Manian FA.
 Efficacy of oral vancomycin in preventing recurrent Clostridium difficile infection in patients treated with systemic antimicrobial agents.
 Clin Infect Dis 2016; Advance Access published June 17, 2016.
 Doi.10.1093/cid/ciw401.

 - Carignan A, Sebastien Poulin, Martin P, et al. Efficacy of secondary prophylaxis with vancomycin for preventing recurrent Clostridium difficile infections.
 Am J Gastroenterol 2016;111: 1834-40. https://www.ncbi.nlm.nih.gov/pubmed/27619835

 - Granetsky A, Han JH, Hughes ME, et al. Oral vancomycin is highly effective in preventing Clostridium difficile infection in allogeneic hematopoietic stem cell transplant recipients.
 Blood 2016;128:2225; http://www.bloodjournal.org/content/128/22/2225?sso-checked=true

 Disclosure: The author of this post was also a co-investigator of one of the studies cited (ref.
 1).